saranderson13/saranderson13.github.io/_posts/2020-08-20-crafting_your_css_selector.markdown

 }
 ```

-because who know... they might.
+because who knows... they might.
 In this case, your selector will lose.
 But the way to get around that is to keep going up the chain of tags, ids and classes.
 From the image above, you could expand your selector to `div@mw-content-text.mw-content-ltr div.mw-parser-output p:first-child`.
 It might look a bit verbose, or like overkill, but in this scenerio, now your styling would win out.

 ---